-Revision 14-1; Effective March 3, 2014
+Revision 19-2; Effective December 2, 2019

 If the hearings officer’s final decision orders completion of a new Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, or Medical Necessity and Level of Care (MN/LOC) Assessment, the hearing is closed as a result of this ruling.
 Program Support Unit (PSU) staff must notify the member of the results of the new assessment on Form H2065-D, Notification of Managed Care Program Services.
 The member may appeal the results of the new assessment.
-If the member chooses to appeal, PSU staff must indicate in Section 3.D., Summary of Agency Action and Citation, of Form 4800-D, DADS Fair Hearing Request Summary, and also during the fair hearing that the new assessment was ordered from a previous fair hearing decision.
+If the member chooses to appeal, PSU staff must indicate in Section 3.D., Summary of Agency Action and Citation, of Form 4800-D, Fair Hearing Request Summary, and also during the fair hearing that the new assessment was ordered from a previous fair hearing decision.

 If the member requests an appeal of the new assessment and services are continued, the managed care organization (MCO) continues services until the second fair hearing decision is implemented.
 For example, a STAR+PLUS Waiver (SPW) member is denied medical necessity (MN) at an annual reassessment and requests a fair hearing and services are continued.
 The MCO would continue services at the level the member was receiving prior to the MN denial.
 The hearings officer then orders a new MN/LOC Assessment which results in another MN denial.
 PSU staff send a notice to the member informing him of the MN denial.
 The member then requests another fair hearing and services are continued pending the second fair hearing decision.
 The MCO would continue services at the same level services were continued prior to the first fair hearing.
 If the new assessment results in MN approval but a lower Resource Utilization Group (RUG) level and the member requests a fair hearing due to the lower RUG level, the MCO would continue services at the same level services were continued prior to the first fair hearing.